nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Deleting a customer from a filtered customer list using the command alias.

-    1. Prerequisites: Prerequisites: Customers filtered using `findcustomer` command with at least 1 customer listed.
+    1. Prerequisites: Prerequisites: Customers filtered using `findcustomer` command with at least 1 customer listed.<br>
        Example: `findcustomer john`

     2. Test case: `deletec 1`<br>